net-daemon/netdaemon/README.md

 >**The NetDaemon is currently in alpha release so expect things to change.**

+## Issues

+If you have issues or suggestions of improvements, please [add an issue](https://github.com/net-daemon/netdaemon/issues)

+## Discuss the NetDaemon

+Please [join the Discord server](https://discord.gg/K3xwfcX) to get support or if you want to ask questions.

 ## Example apps

 Please check out the apps being developed for netdaemon.
 Since documentation is still lacking behind it will be best looking at real code 😊